PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Methodology

 { \bf Bounding box generation. } For each image in $\mathcal{D}_{\text{ext}}$, we run the inference with our open-vocabulary detector.
 Since these sourced candidate images are often object-centric, the output object proposals from class-agnostic RPN usually guarantee a decent precision and recall.
-We retain the top-K object proposals with max objectness scores~(experiments have been conducted on selecting the value of K), and readout the classification score for these boxes.
-Finally, we only keep the box with maximal confidence score as the pseudo ground truth for each image.

-Note that, despite an image may contain multiple objects of interest, we only pick the top-1 prediction as pseudo ground truth.
-Overall, such procedure would successfully mine a large set of previously unlabeled instances with pseudo ground truth, which are later used for re-training the visual backbone and RPN~(including regression head) in Mask-RCNN, effectively resembling the self-training procedure.
+We retain the top-K proposals with max objectness scores~(experiments are conducted on selecting the value of K), then keep the box with the maximal classification score as the pseudo ground truth for each image.
+Note that, despite an image may contain multiple objects of interest, we only pick the one box as pseudo ground truth.
+Overall, such procedure would successfully mine a large set of previously unlabeled instances with pseudo ground truth, which are later used for re-training the visual backbone and RPN~(including regression head) in Mask-RCNN, effectively resembling the self-training procedure.\\[-8pt]

-{ \bf Discussion. } Concurrent to our work, Detic~\cite{zhou2022detecting} also attempts to train an open-vocabulary detector by exploiting external data, our proposed approach differs in three major aspects: (1) in Detic, the ImageNet21K is used as the initial image corpus, which have already been well-curated with manual annotations, in contrast, we advocate and more challenging and scalable scenario, with all external images uncurated; (2) to pseudo-label the bounding boxes, Detic uses a heuristic, to always pick the max-sized proposal, while in our case, we choose the box with most confident prediction; (3) our image sourcing and self-training can be iteratively conducted, and shown to lead significant performance boost, as indicated in Section~\ref{sec:ablation}.
+{ \bf Discussion. } Recent Detic~\cite{zhou2022detecting} also attempts to train an open-vocabulary detector by exploiting external data, our proposed approach differs in three major aspects: (1) in Detic, the ImageNet21K is used as the initial image corpus, which have already been well-curated with manual annotations, in contrast, we advocate more challenging and scalable scenario, with all external images uncurated; (2) Detic uses a heuristic to pseudo-label the bounding boxes, \ie to always pick the max-sized proposal; while in our case, we choose the box with most confident prediction; (3) our image sourcing and self-training can be iteratively conducted, and shown to lead significant performance boost, as indicated in Section~\ref{sec:ablation}.